andrewdonato/Dev-Boot-Camp-Security-Final-Project/practice.md

+#Practice Your Hacking Skills!
+These websites can be used to practice your hacking skills.
+They range in difficulty and differ in the different types of exploits demonstrated.

+###The Sites:
 * [Altoro Mutual](http://demo.testfire.net/bank/login.aspx) - Written by IBM.
 This is a fake bank website that you can hack.
 There are many guides written out there for this.
 * [Hack This Site!](https://www.hackthissite.org/)
 * [OverTheWire Wargames](http://overthewire.org/wargames/) - Lots of cool games on this, they get increasingly harder!